 One thing to note is you cannot hold both the Chase Sapphire Reserve Card (CSR) and Chase Sapphire Preferred Card (CSP) at the same time.
 You also cannot get the bonus within 48 months of each other.
-So if you opened the CSR and recieved the welcome offer on January 1, 2019, you’d have to wait until February 2023 to open the CSP.
-You also would have to have close or downgrade your Sapphire product..
+So if you opened the CSR and received the welcome offer on January 1, 2022, you’d have to wait until February 2026 to open the CSP.
+You also would have to close or downgrade your Sapphire product..

 Chase Sapphire products are very similar in their benefits, however, depending on your travel and uses, will depend on which card you should hold.
 Lets break them both down.